SpongeBob-dadaguai/test_weekly_reports/README.md

   Have a basic understanding of the implementation of Echo Server, including some necessary data structures.

-  Reviewed C syntax and Yong, and spent more time learning about GCC compilation.
+  Reviewed C syntax, and spent more time learning about GCC compilation.

   Learned the basic operation of linux, and operate in the linux environment, in-depth study of the operation of git, so far learned the part of merge.